forbesg/forbes-gridsome/src/projects/web-applications/little-city-treat.md

 Little City Treat Edinburgh launched in Edinburgh at the start of 2020 and has now expanded to Newcastle.

-You can view the Mobile Beauty
+You can view the site and booking system at the following links - [Little City Treat Beauty Website](https://www.littlecitytreat.com) and [Beauty Booking System](https://book.littlecitytreat.com)